fabianbeerli/medical_img_classification/README.md

 - **Custom Model:** Initially trained with limited data, the custom model achieved an accuracy of approximately 65%.
 However, when trained with a larger dataset, its performance significantly improved, reaching an impressive accuracy of over 97%.
 This underscores the importance of data quantity in model performance, as observed in the significant improvement from the initial 65% to over 97% accuracy.

 - **ResNet50 and VGG16:** In comparison, both pre-trained models – ResNet50 and VGG16 – exhibited lower accuracy, approximately 47%.
-Despite their more complex architectures, the performance of these models did not match the custom model, indicating that pre-trained models may not always generalize well to specific datasets with distinct characteristics.
+Due to time constraints, these models were not trained with a larger dataset to assess their full potential.
+It's important to note that the performance of ResNet50 and VGG16 could potentially improve with more extensive training data.

 ### Impact of Specific Choices: